Range:

 flowers emit a very powerful fragrance, apparently to attract night-flying moths.

-Extreme closeup of these whimsical flowers (this image not available as a high-resolution print). |
+| Inflorescence. | Flower closeup. | Extreme closeup of these whimsical flowers (this image not available as a high-resolution print). | Another extreme closeup.
+This image is also not available as a high-resolution print. |